LegalComponents/IAuth/GitHubAnalytics/ResearchStatement.md

 #Description of the Data Sets#

+GitHub datasets are compound by a set of entities that are related to each other.

 - Users: Are the basic description of a person in GitHub.

 - Files: These are the working units.
 A file can be made and modified by a single or several users.
 Every time a user changes a file an entry is produced in the file history.